andresuisek/me-portfolio/README.md

 # Andres Ontiveros Portfolio

-A modern, responsive portfolio website showcasing my expertise as a Software Developer and Tech Lead.
-Built with Bootstrap 5 and following the exact Figma design specifications.
+A modern, responsive, and **fully accessible** portfolio website showcasing my expertise as a Software Developer and Tech Lead.
+Built with Bootstrap 5, following WCAG 2.1 guidelines, and implementing inclusive design principles.

 ## 🎨 Design Reference